 If you experience any difficulties accessing the site please contact marketing.

 We are happy to make reasonable adjustments to our practices and facilities in order to improve accessibility for those with disabilities or special requirements.
 We are also happy to provide information on our website in an alternative format.
 Please contact us in order to arrange this.

 We are committed to conducted our business according to a high standard of business integrity.
 We have an Anti-Bribery Policy and Modern Slavery Statement, copies of which are available upon request.

-We also recognise the absolute importance of client confidentiality.
-Members of Chambers and staff are fully cognisant of the duty to keep the affairs of each client confidential (Core Duty 6 of the Bar Standards Board’s Handbook and rC89.5).
+We recognise the absolute importance of client confidentiality and members of Chambers and staff are aware and trained in their duties in this regard (Core Duty 6 of the Bar Standards Board’s Handbook and rC89.5).